 Why It Works

 - By arranging the potatoes accordion-style, just like with Hasselback roasted potatoes, you get an ultra-crispy top with a creamy, tender center.

 - Tossing the potato slices with the cream and cheeses first guarantees an even distribution in the baking dish, and helps the potatoes reach the perfect texture.

 At their simplest, Hasselback potatoes are made by slicing potatoes at regular intervals almost all the way through, then separating the ridges, adding a bit of butter or oil in between the ridges, and baking them until they're crisp and creamy.
 They come out looking like, well, like nothing else I can really think of.
 Dragon's eggs?
 Bad guys in a Super Mario game?
 Point is, they look awesome.

 But, to be absolutely honest, I've never been too happy with the way they taste.
 They're supposed to combine the best part of a baked potato—the creamy, moist interior—with the best part of roasted potato chunks—the crispy edges—but really, they produce only mediocre versions of both.
 The interior is never as moist as I want it, and the edges are always more dried and leathery than really crisp.

-The main problem is that, because of all the slits, a Hasselback potato loses lots of moisture as it bakes.
+The main problem is that a Hasselback potato loses lots of moisture as it bakes because of all the slits.
 The interior ends up drying out unnecessarily.
 At the same time, the ridges on top don't crisp as well as they should because, in order to get truly crisp edges, like in a French fry or a good roast potato, you need to first gelatinize the starch inside the potato to form a continuous structure.
 This requires moisture.

 Nevertheless, I went into the kitchen and got to work on the first batch of what would end up being my favorite potato recipe in years.

 Here's the idea: What if I were to take the creamy interior and the crisp edges to the extreme, combining the concept of a Hasselback potato—that array of crisp ridges at the top—with a creamy potato gratin, the king of all casseroles?
+What if, indeed.

 It's a sideways potato gratin, if you will.